junxit/us-congress-bills-117/bill.md

 ---
 legis-num: H.R.
 1908
 congress: 117th CONGRESS
-session: 1st Session
+session: 2d Session
 chamber: IN THE HOUSE OF REPRESENTATIVES
 ---

 # H.R.
 1908

-> To authorize the Secretary of the Interior to conduct a study to assess the suitability and feasibility of designating certain land as the Ka‘ena Point National Heritage Area, and for other purposes.
+> To authorize the Secretary of the Interior to conduct a study to assess the suitability and feasibility of designating certain land as the Ka’ena Point National Heritage Area, and for other purposes.

 ## § 1.
 Short title